 Have you received a fibromyalgia diagnosis?

-being that when more people are mis-diagnosed, it becomes more challenging to bring "accurate awareness" to fibromyalgia.
-And this can impede the
+being that when more people are misdiagnosed, it becomes more challenging to bring "accurate awareness" to fibromyalgia.
+This can impede the

 proper treatment for any other illness present.

 Another problem is self-diagnosis.
-A "self-diagnoser" is often one of those well disguised scammers who will try to sell you on the latest product to "cure" your fibromyalgia.
+A "self-diagnoser" might be one of those well disguised scammers who will try to sell you on the latest product to "cure" your fibromyalgia.